The Anal Health & Comfort Guide

 • HIV prevention options (condoms, PrEP, PEP)

-• STI screening and why rectal swabs matter
+• Why rectal swabs matter for STI testing

-• How to combine pleasure and long-term health
+• How to balance pleasure and long-term health

 This guide is for adults who: